MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ##### Factors that influence SLOs

 Have a good understanding of the scenarios and tolerances for your workload on Azure.
 Both Azure services and application components have a significant impact on the workload SLO.
 The overall SLO should be derived by combining the responses from this table.
-These questions are meant to serve as examples for evaulating the utility of the workload component:
+These questions are meant to serve as examples for evaluating the utility of the workload component:

 |Component characteristics|User interaction|Nuanced factors|
 |---|---|---|